 AiDU set about producing a series of engaging and informative shows focusing on presenting excellent music alongside other art forms.
 They were more than just simple streams; they were wonderfully produced shows that also included in-depth interviews, animation and also poetry.
 The Aidu platform invited donations and across 2020, we raised over £1500 that was used to provide invaluable support for all the artists while all their revenues through live performance came to an abrupt end.

-Although inspired as a reaction to the devastation caused by coronavirus, AiDU has the purpose and intention to be relevant well beyond this current crisis and is here to stay!
+Although inspired as a reaction to the devastation caused by coronavirus, AiDU has the purpose and intention to be relevant well beyond this current crisis and is, hopefully, here to stay!

-Our first selection of beneficiaries have been chosen as they are all actively supporting the music industry that has been devastated by the impact of Covid 19.
+Our first selection of beneficiaries were chosen as they were all actively supporting the music industry while it was being devastated by Covid 19.
 Together they reach musicians and venues in the UK and also musicians and artists across the globe.

 In Place of War

 IPOW is a global organisation that uses creativity in places of conflict as a tool for positive change.
 IPOW enable grassroots change-makers in music, theatre and across the arts to transform a culture of violence and suffering into hope, opportunity and freedom.

 Soulidarity is a campaign to support touring artists from across Africa who have lost their livelihoods through the impact of Covid 19 and are receiving no help from their governments.

 Music venues are the very foundation of the entire music industry and they are in crisis due to the Covid 19 pandemic that has only compounded myriad existing issues.
 Their survival is crucial for artists and audiences alike.

 Help Musicians is a national charity dedicated to supporting every aspect of a musicians life and career from starting out to retirement.
 Musicians need all the help, guidance and support they can get to navigate the current crisis.